qualabs/video-headline/README.md

 ### Steps to deploy VideoHeadline Infrastructure

-1. Open a terminal and go to the `infrastructre` folder
+1. Open a terminal and go to the `infrastructure` folder

 2. Build deployment image: `docker build -t video-headline-deploy .`